 How to get the best windows for coastal locations

-So as you can see, there are many factors involved in ensuring that the paint finish on aluminium windows is protected and to help ensure a good lifespan for the windows.
-This is because aluminium powder coated windows are affected simply by being outside.
+So as you can see, many factors are involved in ensuring that the paint finish on aluminium windows is protected and to help ensure a good lifespan for the windows.
+This is because aluminium powder-coated windows are affected simply by being outside.
 Abrasion, Salt, Pollutants and Contaminants can all affect the paint finish.

-You may be fine with standard coatings and many installations in coastal locations still use standard windows.
+You may be fine with standard coatings; many coastal installations still use standard windows.
 A marine guarantee provides the most peace of mind.
 A simple marine-grade coating isn’t the full package.

 Ask about the quality of handles, screws, external door handles and fixings provided.